 The Court decides how long the order will last and it can be from six months to three years.
 Every Probation Order has standard conditions which the service user needs to comply with.
 These are:

 - not commit any offences during the period of the order

 - attend all appointments with their supervising officer.

 - tell their supervising officer if they move, even for a short time or change their job

 Other conditions can also be added by the Court.
-The most common is Community Service but could also be to attend alcohol or drug counselling or to get psychiatric help.
+The most common is Community Service but could also be to attend alcohol or drug counselling, to get psychiatric support, or attend groupwork programmes.

-If the Probation Order is carried out and the probationer successfully completes all the work asked of them, the supervising officer can apply to the Court for early discharge of the Probation Order.
+If the Probation Order is carried out and the service user successfully completes all the work asked of them, the supervising officer can apply to the Court for an early discharge of the Probation Order.